 Many dancers face gaps in their employment or training, whether due to a lack of jobs, injury, disillusionment or some other reason.
 The pandemic has only exacerbated this possibility.
 Having this kind of break, whether by choice or by circumstance, can leave you feeling understandably anxious about what comes next.
 But if you dig in, this time can help you grow into a stronger and more prepared dancer.

 If You’re Choosing to Take a Gap Year

-It’s understandable to feel burned out—ballet training is hard, and it has never been harder than over the past 18 months.
+It’s understandable to feel burned out—ballet training is hard, especially since the pandemic began.